beam232001/zcash/README-win.md

 Zcash for Windows
 =================

-THIS PORT IS NOT YET COMPLETE
+THIS PORT IS NOT YET COMPLETE - 64 bit Windows 10 ONLY

 Tucson, AZ - Nov 11, 2016